ronkasharmaa/To-Do-List-App/README.md

-# To-Do-List-App (Containerized)
+# To-Do-List-App (Automated Depolyment using containers)
-A To Do List App made using nodejs, expressjs, ejs, postgreSQL
+A To Do List App made using nodejs, expressjs, ejs, postgreSQL.
+Can be auto deployed using Jenkins pipeline

-Commands needed to run this project locally is :-
+Requirements needed to run this project locally is :-

-		  docker compose build up -d
+			Jenkins
+			Docker
 project would be live at http://localhost:3000/